NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 expanded to a full module).

 In this example it is very important to choose for pairwise stereo images with a convergence angle of about 5-10 degrees.
-A smaller angle results in unreliable depth determination, while for a bigger one the scene changes enough sometimes that stereo correlation can be erroneous, resulting in artifacts.
-Note that the ``rig_calibrator`` tool (as well as ``bundle_adjust`` and ``parallel_stereo``) do compute the convergence angle.
+A smaller convergence angle results in unreliable depth determination, while for a bigger one the scene changes enough sometimes that stereo correlation can be erroneous, resulting in artifacts.
+Note that the ``rig_calibrator`` tool (as well as ``bundle_adjust`` and ``parallel_stereo``) compute the convergence angles.

 Then, the ``pc_filter`` tool was used for filtering blunders according to many geometric criteria.